EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 ### media

 Used for media sharing, not writable from the network.
-Backed by /sketch/public.media(Bound to /var/public/media, which is readable by all and only writable by root).
+Backed by /var/public.media(which is readable by all and only writable by root).

 There is a special subfolder called pi, which is bound to /home/pi/public.media, owned by pi, and readable to any.

 ### files

 Used for general sharing, not writable from the network.
-Backed by /sketch/public.files(Bound to /var/public/files, which is readable by all and only writable by root).
+Backed by /var/public.files(which is readable by all and only writable by root).

 There is a special subfolder called pi, which is bound to /home/pi/public.files, owned by pi, and readable to any.